 - Chinatown Complex Food Centre – $

 Local, casual hawker centre on the second floor of the Chinatown Complex.
 It’s one of Singapore’s largest, caters primarily to hungry locals, but also to curious visitors, especially since in 2016 the Hong Kong Soya Sauce Chicken Rice & Noodle became the first hawker stand to win a Michelin star.
-Other local favourites include claypot rice dishes from Zhao Ji Clay Pot Rice, laksa (Malaysian spicy noodle soup) served by Terry Katong Laksa, and pork porridge from Tian Tian Porridge.
+Other local favorites include claypot rice dishes from Zhao Ji Clay Pot Rice, laksa (Malaysian spicy noodle soup) served by Terry Katong Laksa, and pork porridge from Tian Tian Porridge.
 Different stalls have different opening hours, but lunchtime is when you’ll find all of them open.

 • 335 Smith Street

 • Nearest transport: Chinatown MRT